The Common Sense Guide to:

 The Uncontested Divorce

-So I was chatting with a friend about two weeks a go when he shared a horror story with me.
-He was helping a friend of his whose partner had recently died.
+I was chatting with a friend a couple of weeks ago, and he shared a horror story that really stuck with me.
+He was helping out another friend whose partner had recently passed away.
+It was a sad situation, made even worse by a legal mess that could’ve been avoided.

 The Unofficial Rules of Divorce: